Week 3 Devotionals

 Jesus tells us in Matthew 6:3-4, 6, 17-18 how we can create space.
 In these verses He doesn't say, "if".
 He says "when" you do these things.
 He assumed that, as His children, we would want to create spaces in our lives for Him to fill with His rewards.
 When you give, pray, or fast, you are creating space for God to do amazing things in your life.

-Make a choice to finish your fast strong, and ask God to help you keep your momentum (or even strengthen it) as your year goes on.
+Make a choice to finish this last week strong, and ask God to help you keep your momentum (or even strengthen it) as your year goes on.

 Jesus said to them, “Take off the grave clothes and let him go.”